'NCIS' Season 15 Return Date, Spoilers: Mark Harmon's Character Takes A New Role, Episode 19 Synopsis Revealed

 CBS has yet to announce if there would be another installment after NCIS Season 15.
-While these are some speculations claiming that the popular American police military procedural television series would be canceled due to Mark Harmon’s advanced age and deteriorating health, ratings suggest that having another season is likely to happen.
+While some rumors claim that the popular American police military procedural television series will be canceled due to Mark Harmon’s advanced age and deteriorating health, ratings suggest that having another season is likely to happen.
 Now, new spoilers suggest that special agent Leroy Jethro Gibbs is going to take a new role in the upcoming “The Numerical Limit” episode.

-Reports have it that devoted viewers of the CBS series would witness the other side of special agent Leroy Jethro Gibbs very soon.
-CarterMatt shared that the character of Mark Harmon would help take care of a little girl.
-Agent Gibbs is known to be a very serious and self-centered man, and it is very interesting to know how he would be able to pull off his new role in NCIS Season 15 Episode 19.
+Reports state that devoted viewers of the CBS series will witness the other side of special agent Leroy Jethro Gibbs very soon.
+CarterMatt shared that Mark Harmon’s character will help take care of a little girl.
+Agent Gibbs is known to be a very serious and self-centered man, and it is very interesting to see if he can pull off his new role in NCIS Season 15 Episode 19.

-The entertainment news outlet shared that the forthcoming new episode could possibly bring special agent Leroy Jethro Gibbs to the past.
-For starters, the character of Mark Harmon missed the chance to raise his own kid after ex-partner Shannon and daughter Kelly succumbed to death.
-It remains to be seen if the NCIS team leader and Elena (Lily Rose Silver), who is a 10-year-old orphaned refugee being targeted by a violent gang, would have a good relationship with each other in the upcoming NCIS Season 15 Episode 19.
+The entertainment news outlet shared that the forthcoming episode could possibly bring in special agent Leroy Jethro Gibbs.
+For starters, Mark Harmon’s character missed the chance to raise his own kid after ex-partner Shannon and daughter Kelly died.
+It remains to be seen if the NCIS team leader and Elena (Lily Rose Silver), who is a 10-year-old orphaned refugee targeted by a violent gang, will have a good relationship with each other in the upcoming NCIS Season 15 Episode 19.

 NCIS season 15 episode 19 to be different sort of Mark Harmon story https://t.co/6eUfWBWJtv #NCIS